-Novus Therapeutics, Inc. is a specialty pharmaceutical company focused on developing products for patients with disorders of the ear, nose, and throat.
-The Company has two platform technologies, a surfactant and a foam, each with the potential to be developed for multiple indications.
-Novus' lead program, OP0201, is a surfactant-based nasal aerosol drug-device combination product candidate being developed as a potential first-in-class treatment option for patients at risk for, or with, otitis media ("OM").
-OM is defined as middle ear inflammation and effusion with or without infection.
+Novus Therapeutics, Inc. (Novus) is a specialty pharmaceutical company focused on developing products for patients with disorders of the ear, nose, and throat (ENT).
+The Company has two platform technologies, each with the potential to be developed for multiple indications.
+Novus' lead program (OP0201) is a surfactant-based nasal aerosol drug-device combination product candidate being developed as a potential first-in-class treatment option for patients at risk for, or with, otitis media (OM), which is middle ear inflammation and effusion with or without infection.
 Globally, OM affects more than 700 million adults and children every year, with over half of the cases occurring in children under five years of age.
-OM is one of the most common disorders seen in pediatric practice, and is a leading cause of health care visits and the most frequent reason children are prescribed antibiotics or undergo surgery in the United States.
-Novus also has a foam-based drug delivery technology platform, which may be developed in the future to deliver drugs into the ear, nasal, and sinus cavities.
+OM is one of the most common disorders seen in pediatric practice, and in the U.S. is a leading cause of health care visits and the most frequent reason children are prescribed antibiotics or undergo surgery.
+Novus also has a foam-based drug delivery technology platform (OP01xx), which may be developed in the future to deliver drugs into the ear, nasal, and sinus cavities.

-Surfactant Platform
+Surfactant Platform (OP02xx)

-The first product candidate in the surfactant platform program, OP0201, is being developed as a potential first-in-class treatment option for OM.
-OM is often caused by Eustachian tube dysfunction ("ETD").
-OP0201 is a nasal aerosol, drug-device combination product comprised of a novel formulation of a surfactant (dipalmitoylphosphatidylcholine ("DPPC")) and a spreading agent (cholesteryl palmitate ("CP")) suspended in propellant.
-The product is administered intranasally via a pressurized metered-dose inhaler ("pMDI").
-OP0201 is intended to be used to restore the normal physiologic activity of the Eustachian tube ("ET"), which is a small tube that connects from the chamber of the middle ear to the back of the nasopharynx.
+The first product in the surfactant platform program, OP0201, is being developed as a potential first-in-class treatment option for OM.
+OM is often caused by Eustachian tube dysfunction (ETD).
+OP0201 is a nasal aerosol, drug-device combination product comprised of a novel formulation of a surfactant (dipalmitoylphosphatidylcholine [DPPC]) and a spreading agent (cholesteryl palmitate [CP]) suspended in propellant.
+The product is administered intranasally via a pressurized metered-dose inhaler (pMDI).
+OP0201is intended to be used to restore the normal physiologic activity of the Eustachian tube (ET), which is a small tube that connects from the chamber of the middle ear to the back of the nasopharynx.
 Together, the active ingredients in OP0201 effectively absorb to the air-liquid interface of the mucosa and reduce the interfacial surface tension of the ET, which reduces passive pressure required for the ET to open.
 In other words, OP0201 promotes 'de-sticking' of the ET so that ventilation of the middle ear is restored.
-Novus is also exploring the use of a dry-powder unit dose device as an alternative option for intranasal administration of DPPC and CP.

-Novus has completed three phase 1 placebo-controlled clinical trials in adults that were designed to evaluate safety and tolerability of single and repeated intranasal doses of OP0201.
-Results of a single-dose phase 1 trial in healthy adults (study C-001), a single-dose phase 1 trial in adults with acute otitis media (study C-004), and a 14-day phase 1 trial in healthy adults (study C-002) demonstrated the safety and tolerability of OP0201 nasal aerosol.
-Novus is currently conducting an exploratory phase 2a clinical trial of OP0201 nasal aerosol in infants and children with acute otitis media (study C-006).

-Novus' surfactant development program, if successful, will lead to registration of a surfactant-based product in North America and key European markets to treat and/or prevent OM in infants and children.
-Additional development activities to support registration in other countries, or for other indications, or other patient populations, may occur in the future.
+Novus is currently conducting four clinical trials to explore the safety, tolerability, and potential efficacy of OP0201.
+These trials include a phase 1 safety and pharmacodynamic effects study (study C-001), a phase 1 safety and tolerability study (study C-002), a phase 1 safety and exploration of effects study in adults with acute otitis media (study C-004), and an exploratory phase 2a study in children with acute otitis media (study C-006).
+Upon completion of these clinical studies, Novus intends to initiate phase 2 and phase 3 studies, with an initial focus on a development program that, if successful, will lead to registration of OP0201 in North America and key European markets as a product to treat OM and prevent OM in children.
+Additional development activities to support registration of OP0201 in other countries, or for other indications, or other patient populations, may occur in the future.

-Foam Platform
+Foam Platform (OP01xx)